awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

-In contrast to [input configuration enumeration](#enumerating-input-configurations), which is a constructive multiplicative process, the expected result of a test is deterministic from the input configuration and is a categorical result.
+In contrast to [input configuration enumeration](#enumerating-input-configurations), which is a constructive multiplicative process, the expected result of a test is deterministic from the input configuration.

 The expected result of an [input configuration](#input-configuration) can be determined by evaluating all relevant [evaluation rules](#expected-result-evaluation-rules) for that input configuration.